openforis/sepal-doc/docs/source/cookbook/class_change.rst

 Export
 ^^^^^^

-Clicking on the :icon:`fa-solid fa-cloud-download-alt` tab will open the retrieve panel where the you can select the exportation parameters.
+Clicking on the :icon:`fa-solid fa-cloud-arrow-down` tab will open the retrieve panel where the you can select the exportation parameters.

 .. thumbnail:: ../_images/cookbook/class_change/export.png
     :title: the last panel of the class change recipe: the exportation